openstack/mistral/doc/source/user/faq.rst

 Action is what to do when a particular task runs.
 Examples are:

-* Run a shell script
+* Run a shell script.
-* Send an email
+* Send an email.
 * Call your app’s URI.
 Send an AMQP (RabbitMQ) message to some queue.
 * Other types of signaling (email, UDP message, polling etc.).